milesfleisher/ARIana/README.md

     -   Close any other serial applications (e.g., Arduino IDE, terminal emulators) that might be using the COM port.
     -   Confirm that the CP2102 driver is correctly installed.
     -   As a workaround, use the `Virtual Pressure` mode to continue the simulation.
--   **Immediate end on Start:** This usually indicates that the case metadata has `dontstart: 1`, which triggers a contraindication scenario.
+-   **Immediate end after Preprocedure:** This usually indicates that the case metadata has `dontstart: 1`, which triggers a contraindication scenario.
 -   **Unexpected time endings:** The 3-minute warning is informational.
 The 5-minute limit is a hard stop by design, and exceeding the fluoroscopy limit also ends the case as intended.

 ---